TomiVidal99/mlang/README.md

 ## TODO

+- [ ] ADD: STRUCTS '{}'.
 - [ ] MAYBE: instead of creating new instances of Tokenizer, Parser and Visitor, reuse the same.
+- [ ] FIX: 'x(1)' it's not just a function call, it could be a vector (eventually add checking that the element accessed it's valid).
-- [ ] ADD: STRUCTS '{}'.
+- [ ] FIX: structs can be accessed inside vector outputs: '[a.x] = myFunc()'.
-- [ ] FIX: consider keywords like global.
+- [ ] FIX: add more keywords like: 'global'.
 - [ ] FIX: multiple calls freezes the server.
 - [ ] FIX: KEYWORDS are not native functions.
 - [ ] FIX: functions with no parenthesis are not getting recognized.